-- Look for deteriorated roofing around the chimney, walls, skylights and around vent pipes.
+- Look for deteriorated roofing at the chimney, walls, skylights and around vent pipes.
 Seal joints where water could penetrate, using roofing cement and a caulking gun.

 - Cover all vents and openings to prevent insects, birds and rodents from getting inside to nest in a warm place.

 - Check your vents to ensure the roof boots are not cracked or loose, as this could cause leakage.
 (For those who aren’t in the know, roof boots are also known as vent pipe covers.)

 Protect your outdoor spaces and fixtures

 You’ve enjoyed your outdoor areas during the warmer months, and now it’s time to protect them for the future.
 See how you can safeguard your exterior spaces, fixtures and tools here:

 - Trim overgrown branches back from the house and electrical wires to prevent iced-over or wind-swept branches from causing property damage or a power problem.